dgroomes/http-client-server-playground/README.md

 # httpcomponents-playground

+NOTE: This is currently being re-tooled as an "http-client-server-playground".
+See the Wish List section.
+This is a work-in-progress.

 📚 Learning and exploring Apache HTTP Components <https://hc.apache.org/index.html>.

----
+## Structure

-This project includes example code snippets and a JMeter load test.
+This project includes simple usage examples of some Java-based HTTP client libraries, and a JMeter load test.
 It is broken down into a collection of sub-projects:

+* `clients/`
+  * A collection of simple usage examples of some Java-based HTTP client libraries
+  * `client-httpcomponents-v4`
+    * A usage example of [Apache HTTP Components](https://hc.apache.org/index.html) version 4.x.
-* `client/`
+  * `client-httpcomponents-v5`
+    * A usage example of [Apache HTTP Components](https://hc.apache.org/index.html) version 5.x.
 * `client-jmeter-plugin/`
 * `client-runner/`
 * `server-wiremock/`